 - 2. Federal regulations of the Older Americans Act definition of economic and social need. - a.
 Greatest economic need is the need resulting from an income level at or below the poverty threshold approved by the State. - b.
-Greatest Social Need is the need caused by non-economic factors, which include physical and mental disabilities, language barriers, and cultural, social, or geographical isolation including that caused by racial or ethnic status. - a.
-Example: Black, Hispanic, American Indian and Asian American racial status which may restrict an individual's ability to perform normal daily tasks or which threatens such individual's capacity to live independently.
+Greatest Social Need is the need caused by non-economic factors, which include physical and mental disabilities, language barriers, and cultural, social, or geographical isolation including that caused by racial or ethnic status.
+This may restrict an individual's ability to perform normal daily tasks or which threatens such individual's capacity to live independently.